rickgehlhaus/Capstone/Proposal/README.md

 Predict which customers of a website will become repeat buyers in order to increase Customer Lifetime Value.

 #### Who is your client and why do they care about this problem?
-Client is an ecommerce retailer who would like to decrease overall customer aquestion cost.
+Client is an ecommerce retailer who would like to decrease overall customer acquisition cost.

 #### What data are you going to use for this?
 How will you acquire this data?
 Kaggle data will be used from https://www.kaggle.com/c/acquire-valued-shoppers-challenge